magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  Updated required PHP versions for each module in the root `composer.json/metapackage` and `composer.json` file for each module to `~7.4.0||~8.0.0||~8.1.0`. <!--- AC-1650-->

-*  Auto-creation of arrays from false value have been disabled to ensure compatibility with PHP 8.1. <!--- AC-1697-->
+*  Auto-creation of arrays from false values have been disabled to ensure compatibility with PHP 8.1. <!--- AC-1697-->

 *  MySQL has been upgraded to the latest 8.0.x version.  <!--- AC-491-->